The country of Wales is located in the southwest of Great Britain and has incredible mountains and rugged coastlines.

 Barafundle Bay is a beautiful beach in Pembrokeshire on the Welsh Coast backed by pine trees and dunes, giving the beach a Mediterranean feel.

-The beach is tucked away and only accessible by a half a mile walk from the nearest car park, so if you’re taking a SUP, you should take an inflatable one.
+The beach is tucked away and only accessible by a half a mile walk from the nearest car park, so if you’re taking a paddle board, you should take an inflatable one.

 There are no facilities at Barafundle Bay so if you choose to visit, make sure you’re fully equipped with everything you could possibly need or want for your day trip.